 (Kling Klang/EMI Electrola/Warner Bros., 1981)

-Where The Man-Machine suggested grand visions of science fiction, this was Kraftwerk’s statement on the growing presence of computer technology in everyday life.
+Where The Man-Machine suggested grand visions of science fiction, Computer World was Kraftwerk’s statement on the growing presence of computer technology in everyday life.
 Full of artificially joyous sounds and clipped, minimalist lyrics, it actually shares a lot of common ground with the knowingly nonsensical music of Devo.
 The pop of “Computer Love” would stretch far into music’s distance, touching even Coldplay.
 The beeps, atmospheres, and Speak-and-Spell voices in songs like “Numbers” would be embraced by Missy Elliott and educational programming.
 It’s a dip into The Matrix, even if the resolution and processing power of the day only got as good as Tron.